yugabyte/yugabyte-db/docs/content/preview/benchmark/resilience/jepsen-testing.md

 The long-fork test uses a table T with schema `(key int PRIMARY KEY, key2 int, val int)`, where individual workers execute either single-row inserts or perform multi-row reads.
 The expectation is that the read results are serializable.
 This means that for two write operations, W1 and W2, it should not be possible for a read operation R1 to observe write W1 but not W2, while another read operation R2 observes W2 but not W1.

-To read more about the long-fork test see [here](https://jepsen-io.github.io/jepsen/jepsen.tests.long-fork.html).
+For more information about the long-fork test, see [Jespen tests documentation](https://jepsen-io.github.io/jepsen/jepsen.tests.long-fork.html).

 ![Load Phase Results](/images/benchmark/jepsen/jepsen-5-long-fork.png)